 3. Does not cover insurance compensation or monetary losses from a business, structures on your property (barns, tool sheds, etc.) equipment or vehicles.

-4. Membership must be active at time of disaster and the time of application
+4. Membership must be active at the time of disaster and the time of application

 How To Apply

-1. Application must be received within 90 days of disaster.
+1. An application must be received within 90 days of the disaster.